b-wild/belly-button-challenge/README.md

 Display each key-value pair from the metadata JSON object somewhere on the page.

 Update all the plots when a new sample is selected.
 Additionally, you are welcome to create any layout that you would like for your dashboard.

+Code Source: speacial thanks to tutoring session with S Rennocks and examples found from previuouos students github repositiaries.
+Find code was used as a starting point and changed to reflect preferences and understanding of process.